netdata/netdata/docs/exporting-metrics/enable-an-exporting-connector.md

 > restart its process_, not the entire
 > [database of long-term metrics](/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md).

-Once you understand the process of enabling a connector, you can carry that knowledge to any other connector.
+Once you understand how to enable a connector, you can apply that knowledge to any other connector.

 ## Enable the exporting engine